 - Repot Zamioculcas in spring

-- Use a good quality potting mix like an African Violet soil mix.
+- Use a good quality, well-draining soil mix like an African Violet potting mix.

-- Fill the bottom of the container with potting mix.
+- Fill the bottom of the container with soil.

 - Remove the plant from the old pot.